×

 According to Martin Lewis, funeral plans are at their best when you can pay for everything in one go, i.e., if you already have the cash you need to make the purchase.
 Paying in instalments over the longer term can become less and less cost-effective for you.
 With that said, many providers, like Aura, offer the option to pay over 12–24 months at no extra cost.
 It’s normally only over longer periods, where the plan is purchased via a credit agreement, that interest or admin fees begin to be charged per payment.

 As an example, Co-op’s direct cremation plan is available from £1,700 when paying upfront in full, but, the cost of paying over five years starts at £31.14 per month, adding up to a total cost of £1,967.78 — more than £250 more expensive than the original starting price.
 For that reason, if you can pay all in one go, it would be more cost-effective to do so.
 With some providers it’s possible to pay over as long as 25 years; naturally, the longer the payment plan, the more interest is paid, and the further away from the starting price you will get.
 This means that the money you pay overall could add up to a lot more than what is actually needed to cover your funeral costs.
+To find the best value funeral plan, look closely at both the total cost and what’s included — and whether the provider charges interest or fees over time.

-Helping family avoid the financial burden
+Helping family avoid the financial pressure

 For this reason, it’s really important to set out, ahead of time, your end-of-life wishes.
 You might want to consider starting a funeral preplanning checklist in order to make this process a bit easier.
 All of this preparation can go towards making life easier for your family when you’re no longer here.